blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Server_side_template_injection1.py.md

 # Answer

-It is an Server Side Template Injection (SSTI) issue.
-The parameter is not being checked for malicious codes and if we pass an arithmentic expression, such as {{1+1}}, the result will be 2 in the response. https://github.com/blabla1337/skf-labs/tree/master/python/SSTI
+It is a Server Side Template Injection (SSTI) issue.
+The parameter is not being checked for malicious codes and if we supply an arithmentic expression, such as {{1+1}}, the result will be 2 in the response. https://github.com/blabla1337/skf-labs/tree/master/python/SSTI